How to Set a Password to Workbook

 Frequently Asked Questions

-How do I set a password to an Excel workbook?
+How can I set a password for an Excel workbook in C#?

-To set a password to an Excel workbook using IronXL, load the workbook with IronXL.WorkBook.Load, use the Encrypt method with your desired password, and save the changes.
+To set a password for an Excel workbook in C#, you can use IronXL's Encrypt method.
+First, download the IronXL library, load your workbook, apply the Encrypt method with your desired password, and then save the workbook.

-To remove a password from an Excel workbook, load the protected workbook with the original password, then set the Password field to null using the Decrypt method in IronXL, and save the workbook.
+To remove a password from an Excel workbook using IronXL, first load the workbook with the correct password.
+Then, set the Password field to null using the Decrypt method, and save the workbook.

-Where can I download the library for password-protecting workbooks?
+Where can I find the library for password-protecting Excel workbooks in C#?

-You can download the IronXL library for password-protecting workbooks from the NuGet website at https://nuget.org/packages/IronXL.Excel/.
+You can find and download the IronXL library for password-protecting Excel workbooks from the NuGet website at https://nuget.org/packages/IronXL.Excel/.

-Yes, IronXL can be used to protect and unprotect both Excel workbooks and worksheets using C# code.
+Yes, IronXL allows you to protect and unprotect both Excel workbooks and individual worksheets using C# code, ensuring security at both levels.

 Software Engineer